orangeloops/OLSDynamicHeaderViewController/README.md

 ## License

-OLSDynamicDynamicHeader is under the MIT license.
+OLSDynamicHeaderViewController is under the MIT license.
 See the LICENSE file for more info!